09.01.2024

 Site-Specific Design

 One of the fundamental principles of designing a custom home in the Cowichan Valley is site-specific design.
-Each plot of land is unique, with its own features like slopes, trees, water features, and views.
+Each plot of land is unique, boasting its distinct features, including slopes, trees, water features, and scenic views.
 Instead of imposing a design that may require altering the landscape, site-specific design ensures that the home works with the land’s natural contours.
 This approach might involve building into a hillside or positioning the home to maximize views of the valley while maintaining privacy.

 Sustainable Materials and Practices